 If you’ve recently suffered a neck injury, your neck may need a little extra TLC while you heal.
 One common neck injury is whiplash, a condition commonly associated with car accidents.
 The head whips forward and then backward in quick succession when you collide, straining the muscles and tendons in your neck.

 The last thing you want to do while those soft tissues are healing up is to put extra strain on them.
-You need a pillow that will cradle your neck and give those tissues the rest they need to heal properly.
-A memory foam neck pillow will provide the gentle support you need while you’re recovering.
+You need a contour pillow that will cradle your neck and give those tissues the rest they need to heal properly.
+A memory foam neck pillow will provide the gentle chiropractic support you need while you’re recovering.

 Relieve Pressure Points